Make-School-Courses/FEW-1.2-JavaScript-Foundations/assessment/README.md

   - check if the band_name is a property on your object
   - if not add that band_name as a key with a value of 1
   - If the band_name is a key add 1 to the value

+Display the number of countries at the top of your page.

+### Challenge 10

+Display a list of all countries.
+Show the name and number of bands from that country.

+- {Country_Name} {Number_of_bands}

+### Challenge 11

+The country list could be better.
+Your goal is to display the number of bands who originated in each country along with the total number of fans of all bands from that country.

+Display this in a list:

+- {country_name}
+- {number_of_bands}
+- {number_of_fans}